intellitrend/zabbixapi-php/README.md

 > **Note:** Only use this method if its really needed, because the session cannot be reused later on.
 Logouts on API object created with an API token have no effect.

 * `return` void
-* `throws` Exception $e.
+* `throws` ZabbixApiException.
 API Error, Session issues or connection problems

 ### setDebug($state)